National Center for Health Statistics: Other data collection programs

 In addition to its major data collection programs, NCHS conducts targeted surveys and augments survey data where possible.
 NCHS conducts the National Survey of Family Growth to obtain information on factors affecting birth and pregnancy rates, adoptions, and maternal and infant health, and supplements the information obtained on birth certificates collected through the National Vital Statistics System.
 NCHS's State and Local Area Integrated Telephone Survey (SLAITS) produces state-level data on such topics as the health of children with special needs, to meet the data needs of its colleagues in HHS's Maternal and Child Health Bureau and elsewhere.
 NCHS's National Immunization Survey is conducted in collaboration with other CDC offices in Atlanta.
 NCHS's National Death Index creates a longitudinal component to other routine data systems.
 NCHS's Questionnaire Design Research Laboratory develops and tests survey and data collection instruments for use by NCHS and other federal agencies and research organizations.

+Leadership

+Directors of the NCHS are senior executive appointees at the Centers for Disease Control and Prevention.
+The NCHS Director reports to the assistant director of the Office of Public Health Data, Surveillance, and Technology, who reports to the CDC director.
+The founding director of NCHS is Forrest E. Linder, who took the office between 1960 and 1967.